Tea is one of the most affordable luxuries in the world.

 This is related to staying organized.
 When you buy a tea, make sure to write down the harvest season if that information is available from the vendor.
 Teas do have shelf lives, even when properly stored, so being aware of the amount of time you have to drink a tea can be very helpful.

-How to Store Green Tea and Green Oolong Teas
+Green Tea and Green Oolong

 If you have a vacuum-sealer, you can feel free to thoroughly seal your tea in a moisture-free environment, and store it in the refrigerator on a colder setting, or the freezer.
 This is a contentious point in the tea community, because improperly-sealed tea stored in a freezer will be damaged.

-If you are lucky enough to get green teas and green oolongs fresh within a month or two of picking, then by all means, drink the tea.
+If you are lucky enough to get green teas and green oolongs fresh within a few months of picking, then by all means, drink the tea!
 Green teas, even fine ones, should not go in the “save for the right occasion” pile.
 The tea will make the occasion.

 Use an airtight container that blocks out all light.
 As with green teas, sunlight and airflow will degrade the tea’s quality over time.
 Clear glass jars are not an acceptable storage method.

 Keep the tea sealed away from humidity.
 Drawers and shelves out of the way of the kitchen smells and basement humidity work best.